orientechnologies/orientdb-docs/Server-Security.md

 ## Configuration

-To restrict untrusted users from gaining access to the OrientDB server, add a new user or change the password in the server configuration file.
-Protect the file `config/orientdb-server-config.xml` by disabling write access.
+While the default users and passwords are fine while you are setting your system up, it would be inadvisable to leave them in production.
+To help restrict untrusted  users from accessing the OrientDB server, add a new user and change the passwords in the `config/orientdb-server-config.xml` server configuration file.

-Additionally, it is advisable that you also disable read access on the configuration file, to prevent users from viewing the passwords.
-Even if passwords are hashed, there are many techniques available to crack the hash or otherwise guess the real password.
+To restrict unauthorized users from giving themselves privileges on the OrientDB server, disable write-access to the configuration file.
+To help prevent them from viewing passwords, disable read-access as well.
+Note that even if the passwords are hashed, there are many techniques available to crack the hash or otherwise guess the real password.

 |   |   |